SrBalbucio/JavaDownloadLibrary/README.md

 # JavaDownloadLibrary
-A java library to download files and process the download speed,progress and other things
+A java library to download files and process the download speed, progress and other things

-Features:
+### Features:

 - Download files easy
 - Check download speed